 The following video is a tour of the “Ques Brothers” booth from 2010.
 It will show you what a winning booth looks like and then, at the end, show a birds eye view of the contest booths from the top deck of the booth…Enjoy

 Kingsford Tour of Champions –

 Spectators are assigned team booths to visit and get to sample their award winning BBQ.
 Buy your tickets online before the contest to insure a place for your party.
-It sold out in 2012.
+It sold out in 2012, 2013, 2014 and 2015.

 Want to know how barbecue is perfectly done?
 Sign up for the Cooker Caravan, a free guided tour of the teams, and “rub shoulders” with the best of the best in barbecue.
 Your guided tour will include cooking information, a chance to see a variety of specialty grills and smokers, and tips on how to improve your backyard barbecue.